FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 import com.inversoft.rest.ClientResponse;

 public class UserLogin {
   public static void main(String[] args) {
     ApplicationProperties.setupProperties();

-        // Initiating the client
+    // Instantiate the client
     FusionAuthClient client = new FusionAuthClient(ApplicationProperties.getApiKey(),
         ApplicationProperties.getFusionAuthURL());

     UUID appId = UUID.fromString("1aae68ac-d4d3-4e96-b24c-c9478a309673");

-        // Creating the request object
+    // Create the request object
     LoginRequest request = new LoginRequest(appId, "fusionjava@example.com", "mypassword101");

-        // Using the returned object
+    // Use the returned ClientResponse object
     ClientResponse<LoginResponse, Errors> response = client.login(request);

     if (response.wasSuccessful()) {
       System.out.println("Login successful");

     } else {
-            // Handling errors
+      // Handle errors
       System.out.println(response.errorResponse);
     }
   }

 }
 ```

 ## Changing a user's password

 To change a user's password, we'll use the `changePasswordByIdentity` method.
-This method allows us to change a user's password using their identity--login ID and current password.
-This means we can let our users change their password in our todo application.
+This method allows us to change a user's password using their identity -- login ID and current password.
+This means we can let our users change their password in our Todo application.
 Note that doing this will change their password across all FusionAuth applications running within [this tenant](https://fusionauth.io/docs/v1/tech/core-concepts/tenants).

-So, we'll use the `ChangePasswordRequest` class to create a `request` object, which we'll pass as an argument to the `changePasswordByIdentity` method. `ChangePasswordRequest` requires three string parameters--the login ID, the current password, and the new password.
+We'll use the `ChangePasswordRequest` class, which we'll pass as an argument to the `changePasswordByIdentity` method. `ChangePasswordRequest` requires three string parameters -- the login ID, the current password, and the new password.

 Here is the code: